Teens and young adults

 Phone- or Video-Coaching Call Package

 A package of calls includes 4 one-hour video or phone calls that take place weekly or every other week (or as needed).
 Each call is a private one-on-one session and is customized to address your young adults' specific issues or concerns.
+While a huge amount can be gained from a package of 4 calls, often more than one package is needed.

 How it works: